School Board Policy 408 -

 III.
 Data Classification

 The Minnesota Government Data Practices Act (MGDPA), Minn.
 Stat.
 Ch.
 13, classifies all educational data, except for directory information as designated by the school district, as private data on individuals.
-The state statute provides that private data on individuals may not be released, except pursuant to a valid court order or informed consent by the subject of the data or a parent if the subject of the data is a minor.
+The state statute provides that private data on individuals may not be released, except pursuant to a valid court order or informed consent by the subject of the data or a parent or guardian if the subject of the data is a minor.

 The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.1232g, provides that educational data may not be released, except pursuant to informed consent by the individual subject of the data or any lawfully issued subpoena.
-Regulations promulgated under the federal law require that the school district must first make a reasonable effort to notify the parent of the student, or the student if the student is 18 years of age or older, of the subpoena in advance of releasing the information pursuant to the subpoena.
+Regulations promulgated under the federal law require that the school district must first make a reasonable effort to notify the parent or guardian of the student, or the student if the student is 18 years of age or older, of the subpoena in advance of releasing the information pursuant to the subpoena.

 IV.
 Applications and Procedures

-No employee may release educational data, personnel data, or any other data of any kind without consultation in advance with the school district official who is designated as the authority responsible for the collection, use and dissemination of data.
+B. No employee may release educational data, personnel data, or any other data of any kind without consultation in advance with the school district official who is designated as the authority responsible for the collection, use and dissemination of data.

-The administration shall not release any information except in strict compliance with state and federal law and this policy.
+D. The administration shall not release any information except in strict compliance with state and federal law and this policy.
 Recognizing that an unauthorized release may expose the school district or its employees to civil or criminal penalties or loss of employment, the administration shall confer with school district legal counsel prior to release of such data.

 Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)